molnardan95/ds4/README.md

 # Text and Sentiment Analysis of The Most Popular songs of the last 50 years

 This was a term project for the _Data Science 4: Unstructured Text Analysis_ course at the Business Analytics masters at the Central European University of Budapest.
-The projects aim is to identify topics, keywords and sentiments that result in the most popular songs.
+The project's aim is to identify topics, keywords and sentiments that result in the most popular songs.

 __Table of contents:__

 * Goal of the analysis
 * About the Data
 * Packages used
-* Term Frequency
+* Term Frequency Analysis
-  * Most used terms
+  * Most frequently used terms
   * Trends
   * TF-IDF
 * Sentiment analysis